vervo

 Vervò

-In the little village of Priò there is the San Michele parish church, from where you can enjoy a great view on Vervò.
+In the very small hamlet of Priò there is the S. Michele parish church from where you can enjoy a spectacular panoramic view of Vervò.

 Suggest an edit/correction